Andy Slavitt Already Saved Obamacare Once. Can He Do It Again?

 Slavitt founded his own company, Health Allies, which he sold to Hopkins-based UnitedHealth Group in 2003.
 He moved from California to Minnesota in 2004 and entered the UnitedHealth ecosystem of companies, eventually rising to run Optum, a subsidiary that operates a variety of UnitedHealth’s patient services, like health savings accounts, as well as its data and information technology operations.

 The Obama administration contracted with Optum to help fix a major problem: Healthcare.gov, the website where people could buy insurance through the federal government, was plagued with technical problems after its launch in 2013.
 Slavitt was part of the team that helped make major improvements to Healthcare.gov in time for a crucial open enrollment date in 2014, helping save Obama, and Obamacare, from continued dysfunction and embarrassment.
 He also helped with the online insurance exchanges of Minnesota and other states.

-, and on the president’s radar.
+That work got him on the cover of TIME magazine, and on the president’s radar.
 In 2014, Slavitt left his lucrative post at Optum to become deputy administrator of the Centers for Medicare and Medicaid, or CMS, the Baltimore-based federal agency that operates the trillion-dollar programs that provide health care to seniors, the disabled and the poor.
 CMS was also tasked with implementing parts of Obamacare.